-In administering an internal assignment or a Pearson Set Assignment, the centre needs to be aware of the specific procedures and policies that apply, for example to registration, entries and results.
-An overview, with signposting to relevant documents, is given in Section 7 Administrative arrangements.
+In administering the assessment, the centre needs to be aware of the specific procedures and policies that apply, for example for registration, entries and results.
+An overview with signposting to relevant documents is given in Section 7 Administrative arrangements.

 Internal assessment